Merzasphor/MWSE/docs/source/lua/type/tes3iteratorNode/data.rst

 data
 ====================================================================================================

+Read-only.
 The data stored in the node.
 Its type depends on the specific collection.